IntelliTect/Coalesce/docs/modeling/model-components/behaviors.md

     Fetch a `DbSet<T>` that items can be added to (creates) or remove from (deletes).

 `ValidateDto`
     Provides a chance to validate the properties of the DTO object itself, as opposed to the properties of the model after the DTO has been mapped to it in `BeforeSave`.
-A number of extension methods on `IClassDto<T>` can be used to access the value of the properties of :ref:`GenDTOs`.
-For behaviors on :ref:`CustomDTOs` where the DTO type is known, simply cast to the correct type.
+A number of extension methods on `IClassDto<T>` can be used to access the value of the properties of [Generated C# DTOs](/stacks/agnostic/dtos.md).
+For behaviors on [Custom DTOs](/modeling/model-types/dtos.md) where the DTO type is known, simply cast to the correct type.

 `MapIncomingDto`
     Map the properties of the incoming DTO to the model that will be saved to the database.
 By default, this will call the `MapTo` method on the DTO, but if more precise control is needed, the `IClassDto<T>` extension methods or a cast to a known type can be used to get specific values.
 If all else fails, the DTO can be reflected upon.